kubeflow/pipelines/README.md

 This repository provides Custom Resource Definitions and tools for ML pipeline orchestration.

-## ScheduledWorkflow CRD/controller
+## Scheduled Workflow CRD/controller

 ### How to run the ScheduledWorkflow controller from the command line?

-The following assumes that:

-- Your Kubernetes configuration file is located at '$HOME/.kube/config'.
+The following assumes that your Kubernetes configuration file is located at '$HOME/.kube/config'.

 To create the resource for the CRD, execute: